ninjaaron/replacing-bash-scripting-with-python/README.rst

 the ``with`` block will ensure that happens even if you hit an error without having to write a lot of extra code.

-The gross thing about context managers is that that they add an extra level of indentation.
+The gross thing about context managers is that they add an extra level of indentation.
 Here's a helper function you can use to open a context manager for something you want to be cleaned up after you loop.